What Are the Baby Steps?

 (Except the House) Using the Debt Snowball

-Baby Step 2 section: Next, it’s time to pay off the cars, the credit cards, and your student loans.
+Next, it’s time to pay off the cars, the credit cards and the student loans.
 Start by listing all of your debts except for your mortgage.
 Put them in order by balance from smallest to largest—regardless of interest rate.
-This is called the debt snowball method, and you’ll use it to knock out your debts one by one.
+Pay minimum payments on everything but the little one.
+Attack that one with a vengeance.
+Once it's gone, take that payment and put it toward the second-smallest debt, making minimum payments on the rest.
+That's what's called the debt snowball method, and you’ll use it to knock out your debts one by one.

 Baby Step 3: Save 3–6 Months